American Tobacco Company , Smoking, Lung Cancer, Edwin M. Green

 "it would appear that polycyclic aromatic hydrocarbons are present" in the mainstream smoke of Lucky Strike cigarettes.

-In addition, the defendant's answer to interrogatories showed that the American Tobacco Company since 1927 had been conducting frequent tests showing not only the presence of measurable quantities of arsenic in the mainstream smoke of Lucky Strikes, but also showing that from 1927 to 1951 the amount of arsenic in Lucky Strikes and in the mainstream smoke of Lucky Strikes regularly increased year by year more than three fold from 11.9 micrograms per cigarette in 1927 to 42.1 micro- grams in 1951, and from .52 micrograms in the mainstream smoke in 1927 to 1.85 micrograms in 1951.
+In addition, the American Tobacco Company's answer to interrogatories showed that the American Tobacco Company since 1927 had been conducting frequent tests showing not only the presence of measurable quantities of arsenic in the mainstream smoke of Lucky Strikes, but also showing that from 1927 to 1951 the amount of arsenic in Lucky Strikes and in the mainstream smoke of Lucky Strikes regularly increased year by year more than three fold from 11.9 micrograms per cigarette in 1927 to 42.1 micro- grams in 1951, and from .52 micrograms in the mainstream smoke in 1927 to 1.85 micrograms in 1951.
 Arsenic likewise was positively identified as a known carcinogen.
-Plaintiffs' Medical Witness testified as follows:

 Dr. Ernest L. Wynder: